acristofari/asa-bcp/matlab_mex/README.md

     `../c++`, and the files `main.m` and `problem.m`, located in `../matlab`.

-2. Run `make.m` to build the MEX file.
+2. In Matlab, run `make.m` to build the MEX file.

-3. See the file `../matlab/syntax.txt` to know how to call ASA-BCP, change algorithm parameters and get output values.
+3. See the file `../matlab/usage.txt` to know how to call ASA-BCP in Matlab, change algorithm parameters and get output values.

-4. Copy the files `main.m` and `problem.m` from `../matlab` to the current directory for running an example.
-After copying the files, to run the example just run `main.m`.
-The solution found by the algorithm will be reported in the file `opt_sol.txt` and the final statistics will be reported in the file `statistics.txt`.
+4. Copy the files `main.m` and `problem.m` from `../matlab` to the current directory for an example.
+After copying the files, to run the example just call `main.m` in Matlab.